seul99/seul99/README.md

 ## 👋 Hi, I'm Seulgi!

-I'm a **web developer** who loves solving real-world problems through code.    <br>
+I'm a **backend-focused web developer** currently studying **Spring Boot** through an intensive **DevCourse program**. <br>
-I enjoy diving deep into both **frontend and backend** to understand how the whole system works.   <br>
+I enjoy understanding the full flow of services — from frontend UI to backend logic and infrastructure. <br>
-Currently, I'm exploring **Spring Boot, AWS, and React** to build scalable, user-centered applications.   <br>
+These days, I'm especially interested in **scalable backend systems, cloud infrastructure, and developer productivity**. <br>
 I believe growth comes from  curiosity, persistence, and collaboration 🌱   <br>

 <!--